Single top quark production as a probe of anomalous $tq\gamma$ and $tqZ$ couplings at the FCC-ee: Analysis strategy

-Based on the expected signature of the signal events, the main background contribution is originating from $WW$ production when one of the W bosons decays hadronicly and another one decays leptonically, i.e. $ e^{+} e^{-} \rightarrow W^+ W^- \rightarrow \ell^+ \nu_\ell j j ( \ell^- \overline\nu_\ell j j ) $.
-Again, we use \madgraph \ 5 to generate the background events.
-The signal and background events are generated in the center-of-mass energies of $\sqrt{s}$=240, 350 and 500 GeV.
+Based on the expected signature of the signal process, the main background contribution is originating from $W^\pm jj$ production when the $W$ boson decays leptonically, i.e. $ e^+ e^- \rightarrow W^\pm jj \rightarrow \ell^+ \nu_\ell j j ( \ell^- \overline\nu_\ell j j )$.
+Other backgrounds to the signal include the $t \bar{t}$ events in semi-leptonic channel and $Z \ell^\pm \ell^\pm$ (with hadronic decay of the $Z$ boson).
+All of these backgrounds are generated at leading order with \madgraph \ 5.
+The cross sections of the background processes at the center-of-mass energies of $\sqrt{s}$ = 240, 350 and 500 GeV are presented in the first row of Tables \ref{Cuts-240}, \ref{Cuts-350}, \ref{Cuts-500}.

-We employ \pythia~8.1 package \cite{Skands:2014pea,Kong:2012vg,Guillaud:2000xga,Sjostrand:2006za} for parton showering, hadronization and decay of unstable particles.
-To reconstruct jet the {\sc FastJet} package ~\cite{Cacciari:2011ma,Cacciari:2006sm,Cacciari:2005hq} with an anti-$k_{t}$ algorithm \cite{Catani:1993hr,Ellis:1993tq} with a cone size of $R = 0.4$ is used.
-Where $ R = \sqrt{(\Delta\eta)^{2}+(\Delta\phi)^2}$ , with $\eta = -\ln(\tan(\theta/2))$.
-The parameters $\phi$ and $\eta$ are the azimuthal and polar angles with respect to the $z$-axis.
-We present the results with $ 70\%$ for the efficiency of b-tagging and a 5\% mistagging rates is also considered.
-In our analysis, b-tagging plays an important role to reject the contribution of $WW$ background.
-More background rejection affects the final upper limits on the branching ratios.
+We employ \pythia~8.1 package~\cite{Skands:2014pea,Kong:2012vg,Guillaud:2000xga,Sjostrand:2006za} for parton showering, hadronization and decay of unstable particles.
+To reconstruct jets the {\sc FastJet} package~\cite{Cacciari:2011ma,Cacciari:2006sm,Cacciari:2005hq} with an anti-$k_{t}$ algorithm~\cite{Catani:1993hr,Ellis:1993tq} with a cone size of $ 0.5$ is used.
+Then the {\sc delphes} \ 3 package~\cite{deFavereau:2013fsa,Mertens:2015kba} is employed to model the detector performance.
+We present the results with 70\% for the efficiency of $b$-tagging, a mistagging rate of 10\% for charm-quark jets and 1\% for other light-flavor jets.
+It will be shown that the $b$-tagging requirement plays an important role to reject the background contributions, in particular, $W^\pm jj$ and $Z \ell^\pm \ell^\pm$.